LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 ### 6. Finishing the Project

 We are nearing the finish line now!
-The next step is to review our project and make sure it is in keeping with best practices and works properly.
+The next step is to review our project and make sure it is in keeping with best practices and that it works properly.

 Start by ensuring that your code is properly commented.
 Good code comments briefly describe your code and what it does.